The harder thing in Tibet

 I was living like a rat.

-I swished through a clump of plastic bags eyeing my options for breakfast: a squished-brown bananna, three rubbery carrots, and a bag full of the Tibetan staple Tsampa.
-Opting for the latter, I mixed the powdery-barley in a camp pot with water, and was spooning it into a sticky gray concoction when I noticed something unusual.
+I swished through a clump of plastic bags eyeing my options for breakfast: a squished-brown banana, three rubbery carrots and a bag full of the Tibetan staple, Tsampa.
+Opting for the latter, I mixed the powdered-barley into a camp pot with water, and was spooning it into a sticky gray concoction when I noticed something unusual.

 Although I was supposed to be gaining weight, I cursed the intestinal wallpaper paste and chucked the bowl out the front of my tent.

 My stomach shook.